kmgas/MDRTB-contacts-UK/README.md

 The MDR TB contacts registry can be found here https://mdrtb-contacts.lshtm.ac.uk/

 You will be able to access this once your site is live and you've received the 10 minute training session

+Please watch the welcome video before accessing the documents

+Many thanks for your interest and we look forward to working with you

+Dave Moore & Kate Gaskell